Neuronys/moodle-local_nolej/docs/navigation-block.md

 4. **Configure the new block**

-    First add a tittle like `🪄 Nolej`, then insert a image and select the banner downloaded before.
+    First add a title like 🪄 Nolej, then insert an image and select the banner downloaded earlier.

     ![Banner configuration](images/navigation-block/navigation-block-11_banner.png)

-    You can use original size or find the one who fit the best for your theme
+    You can use the original size or find the one who fit the best for your theme

 5. **Configure the link**